Coronavirus FAQs, help and advice for carers

 Government guidance for households with possible coronavirus infection is also on the Government’s website here.

 The NHS has written to everyone considered to be at risk of severe illness if you catch the coronavirus.
 You may have received the letter yourself, either as someone in this ‘high risk’ group or as the named carer of someone else who is.
+You can find full caring guidance on the Government’s website here.

 If you or anyone you live with starts to display any of the symptoms of coronavirus, you must suspend your face-to-face visits.
 You can access Carers UK guidance and information on what you can do.